hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Maybe run us through a dehydrator as well.

 [20:25:09](#hfjxvJopACOTbFyEjIYR3o-gPEnTNWeq4uD51Uu-Z4o) <hiiamboris (NOT THIS ONE)>:
-Good luck looking for volunteers Ì†ΩÌ∏â
+Good luck looking for volunteers üòâ

 [20:27:16](#Xi13IREjphZ_NG2Sl5AHeRygOo-7R7a5XyeORm_mO4E) <greggirwin (Gregg Irwin)>:
 I volunteer...well, not you because we need you.
 I'd do it myself, but somebody has to clean up the mess after it's done.